 How These Helmets Were Chosen

-Each helmet was evaluated on viewing area and clarity (how well you can see the puddle), safety features (shade range, sensor count, response time, and safety certifications), comfort (headgear design, works with glasses or respirators), and ownership experience (battery type, replacement parts availability, common user complaints).
+Each helmet was evaluated on viewing area and clarity (how well you can see the puddle), safety features (shade range, sensor count, response time, and certifications), comfort (headgear design, compatibility with glasses or respirators), and ownership experience (battery type, parts availability, and common user complaints).

 YESWELDER LYG-M800H